AtlasRepAccessRemoteFiles

 , dataword

-of the AtlasRep directory: If these directories are writable for the user then the installation path of the AtlasRep package (including a trailing slash symbol) is taken, otherwise the default is an empty string.
+of the AtlasRep directory: If these directories are writable for the user then the installation path of the AtlasRep package (including a trailing slash symbol) is taken.
+If this is not the case but the currentl GAP session is running inside a Julia session then a Julia scratchspace is taken, otherwise the default is an empty string.

 AtlasRepTOCData